CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoK8s.md

 * [**Nodes**](https://kubernetes.io/docs/concepts/architecture/nodes/) are virtual identities assigned by K8s to the systems part of the cluster.

-* Minikube uses the kubeadm bootstraping tool to initialize the control plane node during the *init* phase and grow the cluster by adding additional nodes with the *join* phase.
+* Minikube uses the kubeadm bootstrapping tool to initialize the control plane node during the *init* phase and grow the cluster by adding additional nodes with the *join* phase.

 * The control plane nodes run the control plane agents, such as the API Server, Scheduler, Controller Managers, and etcd in addition to the kubelet and kube-proxy node agents, the container runtime, and add-ons for container networking, monitoring, logging, DNS, etc.